KantaraInitiative/WG-ANCR/dpv/README.md

 - (1) a traceable Convention 108+ modelling structure, and
 - (2) evidence-first acceptance criteria for guidance that claims to represent valid consent evidence in digital/open-network contexts.

+## Present files (draft)
+The following artefact is present in this folder as a draft:

+- `conv108-dpv-extension-spec.md` — the Convention 108+ extension draft
+  specification (namespace, legal bases, rights, principles, transparency requirements), plus the class-bound assurance layer (TPI v1 controller, v2 instrument, v3 AI system).
+Status: **0.1 draft**, unpublished, not yet reviewed by Mark Lizar / ANCR-WG.

 ## Planned files (not yet published in this folder)
 The following artefacts are in preparation and are not yet committed to this repository.
 This section will list them as links once they land:

 - `conv108-dpv-legal-extension-explainer.md` — the method used to derive a
   Convention 108+ DPV-style legal model and why evidence semantics are needed.
-- `conv108-dpv-extension-spec.md` — the Convention 108+ extension draft
-  specification (namespace, legal bases, rights, principles, transparency requirements).
 - `dpv-27560-comments.md` — comment set for DPV:27560 guidance gaps that affect
   evidence validity and interoperability.
 - `dpv-27560-conformance-tests.md` — evidence-first conformance tests for DPV:27560